 Caring for someone can feel isolating at times.
 Remember it’s OK to give yourself permission to do the things that you enjoy.
 You can also find activities to do with your care recipient that don’t revolve around caregiving.
 Those small moments can raise your spirits and bring the two of you closer together.

 Though it may be hard, try to relax.
 Reducing stress and anxiety gives you more energy and mental capacity to handle the tasks of caregiving.
 Get a massage or try some deep breathing, visualization or meditation to help clear your mind.
-You can find meditation tools in the Aetna App Room.

 Need to stay close to home?
 Walk around the block or read a book for pleasure.
 Even small actions like chewing gum or drinking tea have been shown to reduce stress and improve focus.
 Check out more tips to reduce stress in 10 minutes.